-Accordingly, enforcing an English Judgment against the Issuer in Cyprus or Ireland will require the completion of potentially more burdensome proceedings (with a less certain outcome) compared to the situation prior to the end of the Brexit Transition Period.
+Accordingly, enforcing an English Judgment against the relevant Issuer in Cyprus or Ireland will require the completion of potentially more burdensome proceedings (with a less certain outcome) compared to the situation prior to the end of the Brexit Transition Period.

-Cyprus introduces a withholding tax on payments of interest to persons in Non-Cooperative Jurisdictions and may do so for low-tax jurisdictions
+Cyprus has introduced a withholding tax on payments of interest to persons in Non-Cooperative Jurisdictions and may do so for low-tax jurisdictions

-Non- Cooperative Jurisdictions
+Non-Cooperative Jurisdictions

-Pursuant to amendment to the Special Defence Contribution Law, Cyprus has introduced, with effect from 31 December 2022, a withholding tax at the rate of 30 per cent on interest paid or credited from sources within Cyprus to companies (a) resident in a country which is included in Annex I of the EU list of non- cooperative jurisdictions on tax matters, or (b) incorporated or registered in a country included in Annex I and are not resident in another jurisdiction that is not included in Annex I. Companies incorporated or registered in a country which is included in Annex I but tax resident in a country not listed in Annex I are exempt from these provisions.
+Pursuant to an amendment to the Special Contribution for the Defence Fund of the Republic Law, Law 117(I)/2002 (as amended) (the "SCDF Law"), Cyprus has introduced, with effect from 31 December 2022, a withholding tax at the rate of 30 per cent on interest paid or credited from sources within Cyprus to companies (a) resident in a country which is included in Annex I of the EU list of non-cooperative jurisdictions on tax matters, or (b) incorporated or registered in a country included in Annex I and are not resident in another jurisdiction that is not included in Annex I. Companies incorporated or registered in a country which is included in Annex I but tax resident in a country not listed in Annex I are exempt from these provisions.

-As at the date of this Offering Circular, the countries on the EU list of non-cooperative jurisdictions are American Samoa, Fiji, Guam, Palau, Panama, Samoa, Trinidad and Tobago, US Virgin Islands and Vanuatu.
+As at the date of this Offering Circular, the countries on the EU list of non-cooperative jurisdictions are American Samoa, Anguilla, Antigua and Barbuda, the Bahamas, Belize, Fiji, Guam, Palau, Panama, Russia, Samoa, Seychelles, Trinidad and Tobago, Turks and Caicos Islands, US Virgin Islands and Vanuatu.